luarvic/click2approve/README.md

 For production, configure environment-specific secrets and settings instead of using the sample credentials in `docker-compose.yaml`.
 At minimum, review:

-- MySQL credentials and database storage.
+- SQL Server credentials and database storage.
 - API connection strings.
 - Email provider settings.
 - Public UI base URL and allowed origins.